Raymond-Delgado/personal-discord-bot/README.md

 - The bot pulls its configuration settings from an external JSON file, making it easy to support multiple servers.
 Whenever a new member joins, the bot sends a personalized welcome message that's tailored to each server—fully customizable depending on the vibe you're going for.

 ## Acknowledgments & Tutorials Used
+- Artwork associated with this bot was generated using AI tools.
-The master list of prohibited words was sourced from Zacanger.
+- The master list of prohibited words was sourced from Zacanger.
 Please follow their [GitHub profile](https://github.com/zacanger) and the original [repository](https://github.com/zacanger/profane-words/blob/master/words.json).

-This project was inspired by the Python Discord Bot [tutorial](https://www.youtube.com/watch?v=YD_N6Ffoojw) from Tech With Tim.
+- This project was inspired by the Python Discord Bot [tutorial](https://www.youtube.com/watch?v=YD_N6Ffoojw) from Tech With Tim.
 I highly recommend checking out and supporting their [YouTube channel](https://www.youtube.com/@TechWithTim)!

 <img src="discord-logo.svg" width="500" height="500" alt="Discord Logo" style="display: block; margin: 0 auto;">